What are the Documents Required for a Bike Insurance Claim?

 - Form 35 signed by the Financer on the admission of liability of the insurance company

-- NOC (No Objection Certificate) of the Financer if the claim is to be settled in the favour of the policyholder
+- NOC (No Objection Certificate) of the Financer if the claim is to be settled in favour of the policyholder

 - Claim Discharge Voucher that is signed across a revenue stamp